Tong Family Marina

 Construction

-One of the most exciting additions is the massive 192-foot wide T-Dock that services the Tech, Zest and 420 fleets.
-In addition to providing storage for the fleets, the shape provides small harbors behind the T, which shields beginners from the worst of the waves on the notorious northwind days.
+One of the most exciting additions is the massive 192-foot-wide T-Dock that services the Tech, Zest, Ranger, and 420 fleets.
+In addition to providing storage for the fleets, the shape provides small harbors behind the T, shielding sailors from the worst of the waves on the notorious North wind days.

-With the complete renovation of the shoreline, wave abatement has been significantly improved and a concrete platform was constructed for a brand new Davit crane.
-Once complete, the club will be able to lift keelboats in and out of the lake using our own facilities.
+With the complete renovation of the shoreline, wave abatement has been significantly improved and a concrete platform was constructed for a brand-new Davit crane.
+The crane is a critical piece of infrastructure and allows the Club to lift keelboats (both its own and those of the public, for a fee) in and out of the water as needed.

 Ceremonial Groundbreaking

 The Wisconsin Union team held a ceremonial groundbreaking for the future Tong Family Marina Sept.
-15 along the Memorial Union lakefront, marking the beginning of the replacement of a 40-year-old pier system used by the Union’s Wisconsin Hoofers and Outdoor UW.
-The donor-funded, new pier system will enhance safety, increase boat storage efficiency, allow for the creation of a new park, and provide more on-land space for programming.
-The new pier system is expected to debut in summer 2019.
+15 of 2018 along the Memorial Union lakefront, marking the beginning of the replacement of a 40-year-old pier system used by the Union’s Wisconsin Hoofers and Outdoor UW.
+The donor-funded new pier system will enhance safety, increase boat storage efficiency, allow for the creation of a new park, and provide more on-land space for programming.
+The new pier system debuted in the summer of 2019.

 “This new marina will provide access to Lake Mendota in a safe, efficient, welcoming way that will allow many generations of sailors to experience the indescribable joy of sailing for decades to come,” Wisconsin Union President Mills Botham said.